-It is possible to investigate the processes underlying the pathophysiology of ioint immune/inflammatory degeneration and modulation using a number of well-established animal models of OA and RA.
+It is possible to investigate the processes underlying the pathophysiology of degeneration and immune/inflammatory modulation using a number of well-established animal models of OA and RA.
 [Lynch, J. J. et al., 2011; Quinn, L. P. et al., 2003] Animal models of arthritis have been used to study pain using a variety of behavioral and neurophysiological techniques.
 However, care must be used when attempting to generalize findings from animal models to human patients because to the inherent technological hurdles in the quantitative evaluation of pain in animal models.
-This review covers the methods employed as well as the biological and molecular mechanisms underpinning the pathophysiology of arthritic pain as seen in animal models of OA and RA.
-Finally, technological significantly influenced innovations have rheumatology research and clinical practice.
+This review covers the methods employed as well as the biological and molecular mechanisms underpinning pathophysiology of arthritic pain as seen in animal models of OA and RA.
+Finally, technological significantly innovations have influenced rheumatology research and clinical practice.
 MRI, flow cytometry, and molecular cloning have improved the diagnosis and characterization of tissue samples.
-The past decade has seen new technological advancements, enabling more sophisticated interrogation and management of rheumatic diseases [Miller, R. E. et al., 2012].
+The past decade has seen new technological advancements, enabling sophisticated interrogation and management of rheumatic diseases [Miller, R. E. et al., 2012].